PennyLaneAI/qml/whatisqml.rst

     :width: 60%
     :target: javascript:void(0);

-    Replacing GPUs by quantum computers changes the way we do machine learning.
+    Quantum computers change the way we can do machine learning.

 :html:`<br>`